CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### 💻 Playing computer

-To understand how our function currently behaves we must start building a mental model to understand how our code is executed.
-Our current mental model may consist of the following ideas:
+To understand how our function currently behaves we must start building an understanding of how our code is executed.
+We might currently have some ideas of how code is executed in our program:

 ```mermaid
 mindmap